With each passing year, more people dump their laptops and desktops and opt for mobile devices.

 Design for touch on mobile

-Mobile devices are operated through touch.
+Mobile devices are operated with touch.
 There’s zero need for a mouse.

 Because most mobile devices have tiny screens, your website should be designed in a way that it accommodates fingers and thumbs.